-Citroen has revealed the new 2011 C5 at the Paris Motor Show.
-This model, which boasts of styling and technology upgrades, will arrive at showrooms starting in the fourth quarter of 2010.
-It is offered in both saloon and tourer body styles.
-Citroen tweaked the headlamps and added LEDs active day and night and a light guide.
+French carmaker Citroen has revealed the new 2011 Citroen C5 at the 2010 Paris Motor Show.
+This new model boasts of a number styling and technology upgrades.
+It is bound to at showrooms and dealerships starting in the fourth quarter of 2010.

-The look of the headlamps may have changed but its functions remain the same.
-The car still offers xenon dual-function directional lights and corner lights.
+The appearance of the headlamps may have changed but its functions remain the same.
+The 2011 Citroen C5 facelift still offers xenon dual-function directional lights and corner lights.
 The rear lights received a new “Dark Crystal” treatment with clear glass in the central section.
 When it comes to performance, Citroen made two significant powertrain changes.

-The new C5 now features e-HDi micro-hybrid technology.
+For the 2011 model year, the new Citroen C5 now features e-HDi micro-hybrid technology.
 Essentially, Citroen combined second-generation Stop & Start and the electronic gearbox system with the HDi 110 DPFS diesel engine.

-Citroen also installed steering-wheel paddles and low rolling resistance tires.
-With these specifications, the new C5 offers comfort in driving as well as a fuel economy rating of 51 mpg (4.6 l/100 km) and a drop in its CO2 emissions level to 120 g/km.
+Likewise, Citroen also installed steering-wheel paddles and low rolling resistance tires.
+With these specifications, the new C5 offers comfort in driving as well as a fuel economy rating of 51 miles per gallon (4.6 l/100 km) and a drop in its carbon dioxide emissions level to 120 grams per km.

-The CO2 emissions level for the saloon is at 155 g/km of CO and the Tourer has 159 g/km.
+The carbon dioxide emissions level for the 2011 Citroen C5 saloon is at 155 grams per km, while for the Tourer, the figure is 159 g/km.
 What makes this version stand out among the rest is its chrome-finished double tailpipe.